 The roads we chose were the fastest and shortest route to our destination.
 Although they pass between and go ’round the small mountain ranges that pop up across this part of Montana, there were a few entertaining grades.
 The final descent into Billings from the north, plunging off of the landmark Rimrocks, was a particularly pucker-prompting stretch.

-But what we’ll remember most is a scene that unfolded as we crested a hill on Route 191 and looked to our right — the Crazy (Woman) Mountains, their peaks capped with snow.
-As we approached our turn onto Route 12 we could see that the Beartooth Mountains were likewise frosted.
+But what we’ll remember most is a scene that unfolded as we crested a rise on US 191, approaching our turn onto US 12 — the Crazy (Woman) Mountains, their peaks capped with snow.
+The far-distant Beartooth Mountains, summits barely visible to the south, were likewise frosted.

 The sight surprised both of us.
 It was another unexpected pleasure of this life on the road.